Anna’s Story

 My Grandmother making past with my Great-Grandmother, Grandfather and Mum

-These memories are not only vivid in my mind but etched in my soul and reminds me of my Italian heritage.
-As a child, and right into my teens and adulthood, my grandmother was not just my Nonna, but also my influencer, my teacher and my friend.
-Everything I know about cooking, came from her.
-The passion, the love of family and the generosity of sharing with others.
-I wanted to be just like her.
-I will always be grateful to her for everything she taught me, right up until the day she took her last breath.
+These memories aren’t just vivid in my mind—they’re etched in my soul, grounding me in my Italian heritage.
+From childhood through my teens and well into adulthood, my grandmother was more than my Nonna; she was my guide, my teacher, my closest friend.
+Everything I know about cooking, I learned from her—the passion, the love for family, the joy of sharing with others.
+I always wanted to be just like her, and I’ll forever be grateful for everything she taught me, right up to her last breath.

-Married life of course was blissful, and full of lavish meals to impress my new husband.
-The kilos came Back on.
+Married life was blissful, though, and filled with rich meals to impress my new husband.
+Before long, the kilos returned.

 My Amazing Sister Christina

-My only sister had been diagnosed with Terminal cancer at this time in my life and my focus was elsewhere.
-We indulged in everything food, as it was comforting.
-We were the best of friends not just sisters.
-We always had each other.
-Family is Everything to me.
-The best years of my life were spent with her.
+During this time, my only sister was diagnosed with terminal cancer, shifting my focus entirely.
+Food became a comfort for us, and we indulged in it freely.
+We were the best of friends, not just sisters, and we’d always been there for each other.
+Family is everything to me, and the best years of my life were spent with her.

-Ethan was born the same year, just before Christmas.
-Yet another first without my sister, but the focus of course was on the gift of that tiny life, and that healed the hole in all our hearts, not fully, but a little more.
+Ethan was born that same year, just before Christmas—a first holiday without my sister.
+Yet, the focus shifted to the gift of this tiny life, which helped heal the hole in our hearts, if only a little.

 “The day I will never forget, the day that Changed our lives …”